sajibcse68/MyDailyLearn/Git/GitCommands.md

 $ git filter-branch --index-filter 'git rm --cached --ignore-unmatch master_password.txt'
 ```

-#### SubModules: (always push to two repo, first to submodules then parent repo)
+#### SubModules: (For changing submodules, always push to two repo, first to submodules then parent repo)
 ```
 $ git submodule add git@example.com:css.git                      # Add a submodule in a git project, also create a .gitmodules file
-$ git submodule init                                             # Initialize submodules.
+$ git submodule init                                             # Read .gitmodules file and automatically adds an entry to config for each module
-$ git submodule update                                           # Update the submodules
+$ git submodule update                                           # Clone/pull down the submodules into local repo
 $ git branch temp_changes a7eded4                                # After 'git submodule update' command, codes get checked out in a HEADLESS state.
-$ git push --recurse-submodules=check                            # Will abort a push it we haven't pushed a submodule. (run in parent dir )
+$ git push --recurse-submodules=check                            # Will abort a push if we haven't pushed a submodule. (run in parent dir )
 $ git push --recurse-submodules=on-demand                        # Push to parent repo, then it'll push to submodule automatically.
 $ git config alias.pushall "push --recurse-submodules=on-demand" # Alias
 ```